ibm-cloud-docs/appid/cd-users.md

 # Managing users
 {: #cd-users}

-With Cloud Directory, you can manage your users in a scalable registry by using pre-built functionality that enhances security and self-service.
+With Cloud Directory, you can manage your users in a scalable registry by using a pre-built functionality that enhances security and self-service.
 {: shortdesc}

 A Cloud Directory user is not the same thing as an {{site.data.keyword.appid_short_notm}} user.
-Users can sign up for your app by using different the identity provider options that you configured, or you can add them to your directory.
+Users can sign up for your app by using the different identity provider options that you configured, or you can add them to your directory.
 The users that are mentioned on this page are those that are associated with Cloud Directory as an identity provider.
 {: note}

 ## Viewing user information